Kenya Flood Death Toll Since March Climbs To 70 - UrduPoint

 Kenya Flood Death Toll Since March Climbs To 70

-The number of people killed in floods in Kenya due to heavier than usual rainfall since the start of the monsoon in March has risen to 70, a government spokesperson said Friday
+The number of people killed in floods in Kenya due to heavier than usual rainfall since the monsoon began in March has risen to 70, with nearly half the deaths in Nairobi, the government said Friday

-Nairobi, (APP - UrduPoint / Pakistan Point News - 26th Apr, 2024) The number of people killed in floods in Kenya due to heavier than usual rainfall since the start of the monsoon in March has risen to 70, a government spokesperson said Friday.
+Nairobi, (APP - UrduPoint / Pakistan Point News - 26th Apr, 2024) The number of people killed in floods in Kenya due to heavier than usual rainfall since the monsoon began in March has risen to 70, with nearly half the deaths in Nairobi, the government said Friday.

 El Nino is a naturally occurring climate pattern typically associated with increased heat worldwide, leading to drought in some parts of the world and heavy rains elsewhere.

-"The official tally of fellow Kenyans who regrettably have lost their lives due to the flooding situation now stands at 70 lives," government spokesperson Isaac Mwaura said on X, after torrential rains killed more than a dozen people in the capital Nairobi this week.
+"The official tally of fellow Kenyans who regrettably have lost their lives due to the flooding situation now stands at 70 lives," government spokesman Isaac Mwaura said on X, after torrential rains killed 32 people in the capital Nairobi this week.

-Mwaura said the government would issue a "comprehensive brief" following a meeting with the national emergency response committee after the extreme weather caused chaos across Nairobi this week, blocking roads and engulfing homes in slum districts.
+Fifteen people were killed in the Rift Valley region, the government said in a report on Friday, following a meeting of the country's disaster response committee.

+More than 120,000 people have been displaced by the floods, the report said, with 22 others injured and eight reported missing.

+But Deputy President Rigathi Gachagua said "the schools will reopen as scheduled", following mid-term holidays this month.

+In Makueni County, south of Nairobi, "a lorry ferrying people was swept away by raging waters", the Kenya Red Cross said on X, adding that 11 individuals had been rescued.

-Kenyans have been warned to stay on alert, with the forecast for more heavy rains across the country in coming days as the monsoon batters East Africa.
+Kenyans have been warned to stay on alert, with more heavy rains forecast across the country in coming days as the monsoon batters East Africa.

 At least 155 people have died in neighbouring Tanzania due to flooding and landslides.

-Tanzania Prime Minister Kassim Majaliwa said Thursday that more than 200,000 people had been affected by the disaster, with 155 fatalities and 236 people injured.
+Tanzanian Prime Minister Kassim Majaliwa said Thursday that more than 200,000 people had been affected by the disaster.

-He said homes, property, crops and infrastructure such as roads, bridges, railways and schools had been damaged or destroyed.
+He said homes, property, crops and infrastructure including roads, bridges, railways and schools had been damaged or destroyed.

 In Burundi, one of the poorest countries on the planet, around 96,000 people have been displaced by months of relentless rains, the United Nations and the government said this month.